Jimmy Jacobs

 Christopher Scoville (born February 17, 1984) is an American professional wrestler, better known by his ring name Jimmy Jacobs.
-Jacobs works for Impact Wrestling as a member of the creative team and as a producer.
 He is best known for his 12-year career in Ring of Honor (ROH), where he is a five-time World Tag Team Champion.
-He has also worked for WWE as a writer.
+He has also worked for WWE, Impact Wrestling, and All Elite Wrestling (AEW) as a writer and producer.

 Professional wrestling career

 Early career (1999–2002)

-Scoville first became involved in the wrestling industry in June 1998 as a general assistant for Pro Wrestling Worldwide (PWW), a promotion based in Grand Rapids, Michigan where his brother, Nick, was working.
+Scoville first became involved in the wrestling industry in June 1998 as a general assistant for Pro Wrestling Worldwide (PWW), a promotion based in Grand Rapids, Michigan, where his brother, Nick, was working.
 Scoville spent nine months performing various tasks, including providing color commentary and acting as the company webmaster.
 After PWW folded, Scoville began working for the Lakeshore Wrestling Organization (LsWO), and was made a referee on March 6, 1999, substituting for a referee who was on vacation.
 He began training as a wrestler under veteran Joe "El Tejano" Ortega, a former student of Jose Lothario and the founder of the LsWO, in Holland, Michigan in March 1999, and wrestled his debut match on May 1, 1999, at the age of fifteen as "Jimmy Jacobs", losing to Michael Stryker.
 Scoville completed his training in August 1999 and went on to wrestle for various independent promotions in the Michigan area on the weekends, while attending high school and working as a furniture mover during the week.
 After graduating, he attended college for three years before deciding to focus on his wrestling career as a full-time job in May 2005.